Gen Z Key Characteristics No.6 - Diverse

 Ageing White British population

-The percentage of the population for each group changes for two main reasons, the first of which is migration.
-The other is birth/death rates, and the graph below shows why.
+The percentage of the population for each group changes for two main reasons, the first of which is migration and the other is birth/death rates..
 On average the White British population is older, therefore a smaller proportion of them are having children than other groups and a higher proportion are dying.

 Put simply, a key reason why diversity matters a great deal to Generation Z is because they are more diverse as a group.
-The trend that (narrowly) ‘Mixed’ was the fastest growing ethnicity is very likely to have continued in the 2021 census.
+Ethnicity is one key feature.

 Feelings about discrimination